 The day went off without a hitch – with Krystyna easily organising the book shelves and checking out reserved books – at least until she was introduced to the customer service aspect of the position.
 Once she was on the customer service desk, Krystyna began to feel quite uncomfortable and anxious, which Donna identified quickly – eventually stepping in to coach her through the situation with some coping exercises to help her remain calm.

 With Donna’s ongoing support and Krystyna’s energetic personality the day turned into a great success – most importantly building Krystyna’s capacity immensely and adding her first real job to her resume.

 In a post-placement interview with the Library manager, Krystyna got to voice her opinion about the job, what she enjoyed and what she struggled with.
 Krystyna identified that she felt uncomfortable on the customer service desk, and the manager agreed this is something she could improve upon.

 Krystyna is still very interested in further work experience opportunities with libraries in her area, but she would be happy with any job that would allow her to use her incredible ability to retain information.

-Donna continues to work with Krystyna to build her capacity in social situations by helping her stay calm and avoid erratic behaviour.
+Donna continues to work with Krystyna to build her capacity in social situations by helping her to stay calm and self-regulate her emotions.
 The duo are also actively working together to identify more potential work experience opportunities, with Donna coaching Krystyna through the interview process to help her build confidence and perhaps one day secure a full-time paid position.

 breakthru have just over 25 years of experience helping customers just like Krystyna build their capacity, find suitable employment and achieve their goals.
 If you or someone you know need help and support – be it for advice around the NDIS or help with disability employment – be sure to get in touch today.